 After 2/3 of a mile with hardly any elevation gain, you’ll meet a wide shallow estuary at the bottom of the Ventura River.
-If the tide is out and the water flow is low, you can hop to the other side of the river and stroll further down the coast on Shoreline Drive or head inland on the Ventura River Bike Trail.
+If the tide is out and the water flow is low, you can hop to the other side of the river and stroll farther down the coast on Shoreline Drive or head inland on the Ventura River Bike Trail.
 To stay dry and continue the loop, there’s no need to cross the river.

 Plop down in the sand and watch the ducks, egrets, seagulls, pelicans, and other water foul birding around in the brackish water.
 When you are ready to leave, head inland along the west side of the estuary, walking across the railroad tracks to River’s Edge Trail.
 The dirt single track borders the river briefly before coming to a split.
 Stay to the left for the shortest and the most worn route heading westward back to the trailhead.
 A marginally longer route breaks off to the right through more tall brush along the river.
 Both options lead back to the picnic area and group camp at the start of the loop.

 If you are traveling up the 101 Freeway and looking for a quick and easy activity between Oxnard and Santa Barbara, take a break at Emma Wood State Beach.
 Camping is also an option for longer stays, and the 90-site beach campground is typically full during summer months.
 There is an entrance fee to access the state beach ($10 as of May, 2012).
 Dogs are not allowed on Ocean’s Edge and River’s Edge Trails Loop, but most humans will have no trouble completing the 1.5-mile hike with 25 feet of elevation change.
 It is a “no sweat” stroll exploring both ocean and river.
 Edge your way to the trail!